DarkOceanInteractive/git-conventions/README.md

 message like `Merge pull request #<id> from <username>/<branch-name>`.
-If that may help keep track of merges in the history, I personally prefer not including this commit, as it adds nothing useful to the rest of the branch's commits and polutes the history with a [non-conventional commit message](#commit-conventions).
+If that may help keep track of merges in the history, I personally prefer not including this commit, as it adds nothing useful to the rest of the branch's commits and pollutes the history with a [non-conventional commit message](#commit-conventions).

 For that reason, when merging pull requests, please make sure to select the `Rebase and merge` option instead of the `Create a merge commit` option.
 This